lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 - We have two players in the game (Player 1 and 2)

 Our movement feels pretty smooth now, but what about Player 2?.
-His movement only updates every time we receive an update from the server and supposing we receive an update every 20ms, we are receiving 50 game updates times per second.
+His movement only updates every time we receive an update from the server and supposing we receive an update every 20ms, we are receiving 50 game updates per second.

 Now, let's see Player 2's movement:

 ![](./videos/Interpolation_at_0ms.gif)

-As you can see, our player's movement feels that sometimes it suddenly stops and that's not because Player 2 decided to stop, it is because we're updating their movement based on the updates sent by the server.
-How can we solve this?.
+As you can see, his movement feels that sometimes it suddenly stops and that's not because Player 2 decided to stop, it is because we're updating their movement based on the updates sent by the server.
+How can we solve this?
 Well, here's where Entity Interpolation comes to the battleground.
 From now on, we'll be calling it just *Interpolation*.

-Theory behind Interpolation is that we render an X amount of time in the past what other player are doing, and that allows us to interpolate the movement, that means we're somehow predicting what the player is going to do (It is later explained how we're doing that).
-Let's suppose we're interpolating 100ms in the past, player's movement would like this
+Theory behind Interpolation is that we render an X amount of time in the past what other players are doing, and that allows us to interpolate the movement, that means we're somehow predicting what the players are going to do.
+Let's suppose we're interpolating 100ms in the past, a player's movement would look like this

 ![](./videos/Interpolation_at_100ms.gif)

 Looks smoother now, doesn't it?
-Well, let's increase that interpolation time and turn on the server's ghost, this will allow us to see what exactly Interpolation is attacking
+Well, let's increase that interpolation time and turn on the server's ghost, this will allow us to see what exactly Interpolation is doing

 ![](./videos/Interpolation_with_ghost.gif)

-The Player 2 that's behind is the one you're really seeing when you're playing, and the one that's in front it is showing the latest update you received from the server, as we saw, it looks choppy and sometimes jitters.
+The Player 2 that's behind is the one you're really seeing when you're playing, and the one that's in front is showing the latest update you received from the server.
+As we can see, this looks choppy and sometimes jitters.

 How did we achieve this?.
 Basically we're doing a few things:
 1. We keep track of time that has passed since the first update